anugrahrk/Forest-fire/README.md

  feb 27 - finished building model for classification using Random Forest
  march 06 - finish building frontent using streamlit
- march 07 - Implemented slider instead of inputbox
+ march 07 - Implemented slider instead of inputbox march 18- build home page for flask and also live fire detection in streamlit, now need to implement it in flask